skillwork-mdimitrov/shophia/src/components/Testemonials/Readme.md

 The testemonials section of Shophia.
+Used for displaying user reviews.

 ```js
 <Testemonials />